shotgunsoftware/tk-core/docs/platform.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The engine implementation of :meth:`~SoftwareLauncher.prepare_launch` should be able to handle
 starting the engine during the DCC launch phase in either Classic or Toolkit as a Plugin mode.

-In
-Classic mode, environment variables for the engine name (SGTK_ENGINE) and current context (SGTK_CONTEXT)
+In Classic mode, environment variables for the engine name (SGTK_ENGINE) and current context (SGTK_CONTEXT)
 are set and a startup script calling :meth:`~sgtk.platform.start_engine` with those values parsed
 from the environment is registered with the DCC.

-For plugin mode, values for required environment
-variables are set and a startup script to load the plugin(s) is registered with the DCC.
-Which mode
+For plugin mode, values for required environment variables are set and a startup script to load the plugin(s)
-to use at runtime is controlled by the ``launch_builtin_plugin`` engine configuration setting.
-If
+is registered with the DCC.
+Which mode to use at runtime is controlled by the ``launch_builtin_plugins`` engine
-the resolved setting value is None or empty, Classic mode is invoked.
-Otherwise, the comma-separated
+configuration setting.
+If the resolved setting value is an empty list, Classic mode is invoked.
+Otherwise, the
 list of plugins will be loaded.

-For either case, the :meth:`~SoftwareLauncher.prepare_launch` method
+For either case, the :meth:`~SoftwareLauncher.prepare_launch` method must assure the paths to ``sgtk`` and any
-must assure the paths to ``sgtk`` and any startup files are specified in the ``PYTHONPATH`` environment
+startup files are specified in the ``PYTHONPATH`` environment variable.
+It is also considered good practice to
-variable.
-It is also considered good practice to account for the name of a file to open on launch in
-the environment (e.g. SGTK_FILE_TO_OPEN).
+account for the name of a file to open on launch in the environment (e.g. SGTK_FILE_TO_OPEN).

+.. note:: How to initialize and runs code at startup will vary from DCC to DCC.
+The supported toolkit engines for Maya, Nuke, and Houdini are good reference implementations.

 .. note:: When setting an environment variable containing the current context value, be sure to use a serialized version of the context to encode login information in the shell.